Do babies really need tummy time? And what do you do if your baby hates tummy time? Should you just let your baby cry during it instead?

 Entertaining my babies when they were on their tummies was something that never failed to keep them happy for at least a few minutes.
 A few minutes every time they’re awake is better than nothing and as I mentioned above, it’s perfectly fine to start small!

 Playing peekaboo is another way to entertain your babies during tummy time, although this works best for babies who aren’t quite newborns but aren’t crawling yet, so around 3-6 months.

 I like to use a colorful scarf instead of my hands (former music teacher here) but a receiving blanket or even dish towel will work as well.

 You can also use a pillow such as a boppy when they’re old enough (about 3 months old).

 Having them propped up on the boppy makes it easier for them to keep their head up and look around.
 It also prevents them from rolling over!
 Theo learned how to roll over pretty early and would REFUSE to stay on his tummy!
 The boppy helped him stay on his tummy.

 8. The Best Toys for Tummy Time

 Below are all of my favorite toys for tummy time!
-Blog post coming soon with even more of our favorite tummy time toys and how we use them all!
+Blog post coming soon with even more of our favorite toys and how we use them all!

-Hopefully this helps you get a head start on tummy time with your baby and make some great memories at the same time!
+Hopefully this helps you when your baby hates tummy time so you both can enjoy it and make some great memories!
 Some of my favorite pictures I have of my babies are when they’re doing their tummy time activities.